DSSGxUK/s22_buckinghamshire/README.md

 **Points to remember**:
   1. Please ensure files are in CSV format only
   2. Currently columns are renamed to `snake_case` (lowercase with spaces as _).
 We suggest first you try to make your column names match the schemas in the `example_data/raw` folder.
 If you instead want to change the columns the code can process, you'll need to add entries to the renaming dictionary.
 You can find the renaming dictionary in the `src/constants/[TYPE]_constants.py` file where `[TYPE]` refers to whatever your data type is.
 The *ks2* renaming dictionary is in `src/constants/ks_constants.py` and the *characteristics* renaming dictionary is the same as the CCIS renaming dictionary in `src/constants/ccis_constants.py`.
 After renaming columns please run `python ./generate_params.py` from your `scripts` folder.
-See [Chaning Any Other Parameters](#changing-any-other-parameters) for more details on how to do this.
+See [Changing Any Other Parameters](#changing-any-other-parameters) for more details on how to do this.
   3. We assume that the CCIS datasets have a `month/year of birth` column with numeric month and year values in the form `[MONTH]/[YEAR]`.
 We don't use the date of birth column.
 You can safely remove it if there is concern about data sensitivity.
   4. No column names can include "__"!
 This is a special reserved character for our code.